 Guar input costs at this point are minimal and this should be considered when looking at gross and net return potential.
-No dryland guar in the South Plains in 1998-2004 that I know of required treatment for diseases or insects.
-Guar appears suitable for narrower row spacings, especially the non-branching Lewis and Monument variety.
+No dryland guar in the South Plains in 1998-2006 that I know of required treatment for diseases or insects.
+Guar appears suitable for narrower row spacings, especially the non-branching Lewis and Monument varieties.
 Seed costs run about \$0.50-0.70/lb, and seeding rates for dryland should target 5-8 lbs./A, the higher end as conditions are more favorable or as row spacing narrows.

 Ideally guar seed should be inoculated with guar-specific Rhizobium preferably one that has a sticker to adhere the inoculum to the seed for best results, although we have not had good success obtaining desired nodulation.
-Becker Underwood (Ames, IA, 800.232.5907) manufactures guar specific seedbox inoculant, but supplies are short in 2005.
-West Texas Guar also has carried non-specific inoculant, Vigro, produced by Sono Ag. in Plainview, that can be used for guar.
-Some growers have reported satisfactory nodulation with this product in 2003, and we hope that we can figure out how to get consistent results with the product.
-If you would like to try this product contact Jim Burnett, Sustainable Ag.
-Solutions, Brownfield, 806.777.1615.
+Becker Underwood (Ames, IA, 800.232.5907) manufactures guar specific seedbox inoculant, but supplies are short in 2007.
+West Texas Guar also has carries non-specific crop inoculant for the seed, Vigro, produced by Sono Ag. in Plainview, that can be used for guar.
+Some growers have reported satisfactory nodulation with this product since 2003, and we hope that we can figure out how to get consistent results with the product.
 Keep in mind that planting into hot, dry soils is not conducive to developing nodulation regardless of the product.

 Substantial harvest losses may be minimized by using a low profile row-crop (soybean) header relative to a conventional flex bar header.
-Custom guar harvesters should be able to minimize harvest losses if they go slow enough to do a good job, but expect to pay toward \$22-25/acre.
+Custom guar harvesters, especially those with air reels, should be able to minimize harvest losses if they go slow enough to do a good job, but expect to pay toward \$22-25/acre.
 I tend to think it is worth it due to higher harvested yields and less seed on the ground, which reduces volunteer guar problems the following year (this is a common concern that needs research for how to control volunteer guar with Roundup Ready cotton or other means).